ft-interactive/g-yAxisLinear/README.md

 Not yet deployed

 ## Getting started
-Add the following code to your index.js to append a default y-axis to the .plot object (grey but is not normally visible)
+Add the following code to your index.js to append a default y-axis to the .plot object (grey here but is not normally visible)

 ```
 let myAxis = gAxis.yaxisLinear;